 - Adapted Out:

 - The first episode is a loose adaptation of the manga's first chapter with a few elements of the other seven chapters of the Black Swordsman arc: Guts' encounter with a female Apostle is skipped, though she still appears during the Eclipse.
-Puck is cut because, despite being a major character, the rest of the anime is an arc he doesn't appear in; the girl and her father (here her grandfather) from the manga's second chapter take Puck's place in what was his introductory scene.
+Puck is cut because, despite being a major character, he had no role in the Golden Age Arc except for a brief cameo; In the Black Swordsman Arc, Puck was introduced being tormented in a tavern by the Snake Baron's thugs, but in the anime they are shown abusing a girl and her father (here, her grandfather) who originally appeared in the manga's second chapter.
 Instead of getting a Behelit from the Count, Guts gets one from the Snake Baron.
 Instead of encountering the Godhand in person, Guts sees them in his dream and Griffith is mentioned by two villagers.

 - Adaptation-Induced Plot Hole: Without the Skull Knight the anime is left with a few plot holes, such as how Guts ever escaped from the Eclipse.